matthewdavis505/Blob-Storage/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Storage Explorer)
+- Microsoft Azure (Storage and Container)

  <h2>Operating Systems Used </h2>